 Grilled Salmon with Elote-Style Veggies

-A perfect mix of two popular cuisines: This is what you get when Mexican meets Mediterranean.
-We think this match-up is the most delicious way to fill your plate with nutritious veggies and delicious grilled salmon.
+A perfect mix of two popular cuisines, this recipe is a delicious combination of Mexican meets Mediterranean.
+Personally, I think this match-up is the most delicious way to fill plates with a meal that delivers protein, veggies, fiber, antioxidants, and so many vitamins and minerals all at once.

 Egg Free | Gluten Free | Grain Free | Nut Free